 Bill, it was wonderful getting to know you and thank you for taking the time to participate in this interview.
 You are a brilliant photographer and I hope to see more great things from you in the future!
-To learn more about Bill, please be sure to visit his website.
-You can also visit him on Instagram.

 Can you please tell the readers a bit about yourself?

 I’m a 68 year old freelance nature photographer situated in the Finger Lakes region of New York State.
 I’ve been married for 37 years and we have three adult children.

 I was born in Rochester, NY in 1950.
 I attended Our Lady of Lourdes Elementary School, then McQuaid Jesuit High School.
 I graduated from Villanova University in 1972 with the degree of Bachelor of Science in Business Administration.

 I live on Seneca Lake, which is the largest of the Finger Lakes, in the Town of Benton, New York This is in Yates County between Geneva, NY and Penn Yan, NY.